 Estate & Trust Administration

-Some people mistakenly believe that if they have an estate plan there is nothing further needed at the death of a loved one.
+Some people mistakenly believe that if they have an estate plan then nothing further will be needed at the death of a loved one.
 The truth is that strategic planning will prove especially valuable at such a time, including disclaimer planning, portability advice, updating the survivor’s plan, and other considerations.
-Massachusetts Estate & Trust Administration attorney Boyd & Boyd, P.C. offers a complimentary consultation to our clients to review strategic and critical considerations such as these.
+Massachusetts Estate & Trust Administration attorney Boyd & Boyd, P.C. offers a complimentary consultation to our clients to review important strategic and critical considerations such as these.
 Don’t hesitate to reach out and take advantage of this opportunity, which can make all the difference for your peace of mind.

-Administration of an estate of a decedent depends upon which estate planning choices were made during lifetime.
+Administration of an estate of a decedent depends upon which estate planning choices were made during the decedent’s lifetime.

-If the decedent had a will – but did not have a trust – it is still necessary to go through the probate process in court in order to change title from the decedent’s name to the beneficiaries named in the will.
+If the decedent did have a will – but did not have a trust – it is still necessary to go through the probate process in court in order to change title from the decedent’s name to the beneficiaries named in the will.
 As with an intestate estate, the beneficiaries cannot do anything with the property until it goes through probate.

-Massachusetts automatically places an estate tax lien upon all Massachusetts real estate of the decedent.
-To clear title something must be recorded to release the estate tax lien.
+Massachusetts automatically places an estate tax lien on any Massachusetts real estate owned by the decedent.
+To clear title, something must be recorded to release the estate tax lien.
 Likewise, if all of a Massachusetts decedent’s assets amount to one million dollars ($1,000,000) a Massachusetts estate tax return must be prepared and filed.
-As of 2019, if all of the decedent’s assets total eleven million four hundred thousand dollars ($11,400,000) or more, a U. S. estate tax return must be prepared and filed.
+As of 2019, if all of the decedent’s assets total eleven million four hundred thousand dollars ($11,400,000) or more, a U. S. estate tax return must also be prepared and filed.
 Often it is wise to file an estate tax return for lesser values to peg the tax basis, and to start the statute of limitations running.
 A return must also be filed in any situation where “portability” of exemption is advised.

 What should you do when someone dies?

-Once you have scheduled an appointment with Boyd & Boyd, P.C. you should gather the following documents and information needed to assist in carrying out duties as Personal Representative or Trustee.
+Once you have scheduled an appointment with Estate & Trust Administration attorney Boyd & Boyd, P.C. you should gather the following documents and information needed to assist in carrying out duties as Personal Representative or Trustee.

 - The Original Will and codicils, if any.